 Always an inquisitive child, I literally hung around her apron strings and learnt how to cook, bake, make preserves, prove bread and much more.
 My earliest memory is standing on a stall, shucking peas that my Grandad had freshly picked from the garden.

-In today’s world of convenience food and £1 packets of ready mashed potatoes available from the supermarket, learning how to cook basic recipes, isn’t always taught at home, in the way I learned.
+Especially in today’s world of convenience food and £1 packets of ready mashed potatoes available from the supermarket, learning how to cook basic recipes, isn’t always taught at home, in the way that I learned.
 So yes a recipe for Perfectly Mashed Potatoes, is here, because who doesn’t love mash???

-Most kitchens will have a potato masher utensil in them, if not they can be picked up, fairly cheaply, from any shop that sells kitchenware.
+Usually kitchens will have a potato masher utensil in them, if not they can be picked up, fairly cheaply, from any shop that sells kitchenware.
 I will not be using a potato ricer, hand whisk, kitchen stand mixer or any other contraption to make these Perfectly Mashed Potatoes, simply a potato masher.
-It is what most people have to hand and in my opinion, produces the best mashed potatoes!
+Because it is what most people have to hand and in my opinion, produces the best mashed potatoes!

 So the only equipment you will need to make your mash is: